 4 Misunderstandings Job Seekers Have About Social Media

-Over 80 percent of hiring managers say they use social media to find new talent.
-If that’s where companies are looking for employees, then that’s where job seekers need to be, right?
+If that’s where employerss are looking for employees, then that’s where job seekers need to be, right?

-job title, keywords or company
+job title, keywords

-jobs by Indeed
+jobs by job search

 If you haven’t made social media the central part of your job search yet, then you may be guilty of one of the following four misunderstandings about using social media.

-Social media is for kids on cellphones
+1. Social media is for kids on cellphones.

 Au contraire!
 Ok, I’m sure this is probably true.
 After all, roughly half of all emails are read on mobile devices.
 And some young people can type faster on their phone than my 90 words per minute on the keyboard.